silvacms/documentation/source/buildout.rst

 	  $ sudo apt-get install zlib1g-dev

    Silva uses PIL, the Python Imaging Library when using images.
 You might want to make sure that you have the ``libjpeg`` (``jpeglib.h``) library installed otherwise, PIL cannot use jpeg images.
 On Ubuntu / Debian systems, run:

    .. code-block:: sh

 	  $ sudo apt-get install libjpeg62-dev

-   Silva use libXML and libXSLT has well, so you need to install them as well:
+   Silva also uses libXML2 and libXSLT, so you need to install them as
+   well:

    .. code-block:: sh